Test against testnet

 npm install -D tsx typescript

-Drop a TypeScript config that matches the SDK's expectations:
+A TypeScript config that matches the SDK's ESM output:

 {